COVID-19 and Pregnancy - An Update for our Patients

 To ensure you are ready for the big day, we make it convenient for you to pre-register online for labor and delivery.

 Along with choosing a pediatrician and discussing pain management options with your OB/GYN, there are other steps you can take to get ready for your baby's arrival.

-We invite you to tour our birth center prior to the big day.
-Tours are offered on the first Saturday, second Tuesday and fourth Monday of each month, and you can conveniently register for your tour online.
+We invite you to tour our Women's Hospital prior to the big day.
+When tours are available in person, you may conveniently find tour availability and register for your tour online.

 Prenatal and parenting classes

 We offer several educational classes for parents-to-be and their families, including:

 - Childbirth Education Series—First and Second Tuesday of each month